Produce Mix & Master Your Music

 I have a Lyric, will you write music and record my song?: As above I am not a tracking studio.
 Also, I am probably not the kind of composer you are after.
 Check the trades or other want ads and find a songwriter to do the musical bits.
 You can hire me in as part of that process but if you are trying to write your first song then it would be a bit early for me.

 I want to see if you will work with me.
 How do I present myself?: Wonderful, thanks.
 I’m excited.
 Like anything in life your pitch will have an impact on the answer you get.
-Use the form on my Contact page.
-Send me a message explaining a bit about your project so we can start the conversation.
+Use the form below.
+Explain about your project so we can start the conversation.
 Link me to at least 3 tracks from the project you want me to work on so I can hear where you are going.
 If you don’t want those tracks in public then you can use Private Tracks on Soundcloud.
 I prefer not to have to download tracks from odd places if I don’t already know you.
 Please make sure those tracks represent your sound – no point giving me your 5 y.o. sister squeaking over your Mum’s Casio piano if you are wanting to make a Deathcore record.
 I’m not judging the quality of the recording but the quality of the art and artists.
 Of course, if you happen to be called Judas Priest and Chris T is a bit too busy right now then I can be a lot more flexible.

 Don’t just take my word for it.
 Harvey over at Woodpecker has some totally trouser-droppingly-brilliant words on recording for the up and coming muso.